Computing Subset Vertex Covers in $H$-Free Graphs: Graphs of Bounded Clique-Width and Bounded Mim-width

 \begin{lemma}[Bui-Xuan et al.~\cite{BTV13}] It is possible to compute in time $O(\nec_d(A) \cdot n^2 \log (\nec_d(A)))$, the set $\calR^A_d$ and a data structure that given a set $X \subseteq A$, computes $\rep^A_d(X)$ in $O(|A| \cdot n \log (\nec_d(A)))$ time. \end{lemma}

-We are now ready to solve {\sc Subset Vertex Cover} on graphs of bounded mim-width.
+We are now ready to give an explicit polynomial-time algorithm for {\sc Subset Vertex Cover} on graphs of bounded mim-width.
+Our algorithm is inspired by the algorithm of Bui-Xuan et al.~\cite{BTV13} for {\sc Independent Set} and of Bergougnoux et al.~\cite{BPT22} for {\sc Subset Feedback Vertex Set}.
+Our presentation of the algorithm follows the presentation form in Bergougnoux et al.~\cite{BPT22}.
 In fact, we solve the complementary problem.
 Given a graph $G = (V,E)$ with a rooted layout $\calL = (L,\delta)$, a set $\Ti \subseteq V$, and a weight function $\we$ on its vertices, we find a maximum-weight \Tis on $G$.
 Our goal is to use a standard dynamic programming algorithm.
 However, the size of the table that we would need to maintain by a naive approach is too large.
 Instead, we work with representatives of the sets in our table.
 We show that we can reduce the table size so that it is bounded by the square of the number of $1$-neighbour equivalence classes.

 First, we define a notion of equivalence between elements of our dynamic programming table.
 Given a set $\Ti \subseteq V$, a set $X \subseteq V$ is a \emph{\Tis} if in $G[X]$ there is no edge incident on any vertex of $\Ti \cap X$.
 Note that $X$ is a \Tis if and only if $\overline{X}$ is a $\Ti$-vertex cover.